Crimes and Punishments

 “Le Campe!”
 Scarlet calls again, following after.
 The fingers of her right hand are stroking the grip of one of her knives.

-Jake stays right with her, and together they hurry after Leone, farther into the manse, followed by the others.
+Jake stays right with her, and together they walk behind Leone, farther into the manse, followed by the others.

 * * *

 As Jake and the other Companions file into the sitting room, Leone bows slightly to his employer and then excuses himself.
 The guard and the page have followed, and are just beyond the door, in the hallway outside.
 Hamfrd is keeping them both at bay with a stern look over his shoulder.
-He rests his mace calmly on one big shoulder, one eye on the pair outside the room, one eye forward.
+He rests his mace calmly on one big shoulder.

 “Rathias.”
 Madeline Le Campe catches the attention of the guard in the hallway.